Battle of Ilipa

-The Battle of Ilipa (/ˈɪlɪpə/) was an engagement considered by many as Scipio Africanus’s most brilliant victory in his military career during the Second Punic War in 206 BC.
+The Battle of Ilipa (/ˈɪlɪpə/) was an engagement considered by many as Scipio Africanus's most brilliant victory in his military career during the Second Punic War in 206 BC.
 It may have taken place on a plain east of Alcalá del Río, Seville, Spain, near the village of Esquivel, the site of the Carthaginian camp.

-Though it may not seem to be as original as Hannibal’s tactic at Cannae, Scipio's pre-battle maneuver and his reverse Cannae formation stands as the acme of his tactical ability, in which he permanently broke the Carthaginian hold in Iberia, thus denying any further land invasion into Italy and cutting off a rich base for the Barca dynasty both in silver and manpower.
+Though it may not seem to be as original as Hannibal's tactic at Cannae, Scipio's pre-battle maneuver and his reverse Cannae formation stands as the acme of his tactical ability, in which he permanently broke the Carthaginian grip and source of power in Iberia, thus denying any further land invasion into Italy and cutting off a rich base for the Barca dynasty both in silver and manpower.

 Prelude

-After the Carthaginian defeat at the Battle of Baecula and Hasdrubal Barca's (Hannibal’s brother) departure for Italy, new reinforcements were sent to Iberia from Carthage at the beginning of 207 BC under the command of Hanno, who joined Mago Barca (Hannibal's younger brother).
+After the Carthaginian defeat at the Battle of Baecula and Hasdrubal Barca's (Hannibal's brother) departure for Italy, new reinforcements were sent to Iberia from Carthage at the beginning of 207 BC under the command of Hanno, who joined Mago Barca (Hannibal's younger brother).
 The troops were bolstered by recruitment among the Celtiberians.
 Additionally, Hasdrubal Gisco advanced his army from Gades (modern-day Cadiz) in Andalusia.
-Facing such a powerful enemy force, Scipio decided to send a detachment under the command of Marcus Junius Silanus to defeat Mago first; Mago’s camp was attacked by surprise by the Roman troops and scattered.
+Facing such a powerful enemy force, Scipio decided to send a detachment under the command of Marcus Junius Silanus to defeat Mago first; Mago's camp was attacked by surprise by the Roman troops and scattered.
 Hanno himself was captured.
-This left Hasdrubal to face Scipio’s forces alone.
+This left Hasdrubal to face Scipio's forces alone.
 The Carthaginian, however, managed to avoid a direct confrontation by stationing his forces in various fortified Iberian cities.
 Thus, the 207 BC campaign concluded without further significant actions.

-In 206 BC, the two Carthaginian commanders, Hasdrubal, son of Gisco, and Mago Barca, Hannibal’s youngest brother, still reeling from a series of defeats by the Romans, reached Ilipa, near present-day Seville, to join their Iberian and Numidian allies.
+In 206 BC, the two Carthaginian commanders, Hasdrubal, son of Gisco, and Mago Barca, Hannibal's youngest brother, still reeling from a series of defeats by the Romans, reached Ilipa, near present-day Seville, to join their Iberian and Numidian allies.
 They assembled an army of approximately 70,000 infantry, 4,000 cavalry, and 32 elephants.
 Scipio gathered his Roman and allied Iberian forces, fielding an army of 45,000 infantry and 4,000 cavalry.
 After several days of skirmishes, Scipio surprised the opposing army, decisively defeating it.
 Hasdrubal and Mago managed to escape and took refuge in Gades.